Theodore Saloutos: Early life

-Saloutos was born in Milwaukie, Wisconsin on August 3, 1910.
+Saloutos was born in Milwaukee, Wisconsin on August 3, 1910.
 His parents were immigrants from Greece.

 Education

 Saloutos was awarded a BA in 1933 from Milwaukee State Teacher’s College.
 He took a Ph.D. in history from the University of Wisconsin.

 Employment

 Early in his career Saloutos taught at Oberlin College.

 In 1945 he gained a post as lecturer in the Department of History at the University of California, Los Angeles, becoming a full professor in 1955.
 He stayed there until his retirement.

-Between 1965-1966 he was president of the Agriculture History Society.
+Between 1965 and 1966 he was president of the Agriculture History Society.
 In 1973 he was elected president of the Immigration History Society.